lab1092/blender-manual_ja/manual/data_system/scenes.rst

    Technique hard to master if you don't want your audience to fall asleep!

 A single Blender file is organized and set up to be able to contain an entire movie.
-Each . blend file can contain multiple scenes.
+Each ``.blend`` file can contain multiple scenes.
 A scene is a bunch of objects, organized into layers.
 As you progress through the creative process, you use a set of window :doc:`screen layouts </data_system/scene_creation>` specifically designed to help you work efficiently through the creative process: